udacity/create-your-own-adventure/english/marshmallow.md

 I have atlast found a way to heaven...Want to go [there](00_PortBlair's Emerald blue/PortBlairVoyage.md)

 It's time to have lots of fun!
 Wanna know how?
-[Just com here!](fun/fun.md)
+[Just come here!](fun/fun.md)